 Hardwood Flooring

 The appeal of hardwood floors stands the test of time.
-With options including maple, cherry, oak, walnut, and more, it can fit any design without sacrificing durability.
+With shades including oak, walnut, cherry, maple, and more, it can fit any design without sacrificing durability.
 Despite its allure, hardwood comes with a higher price tag.
-You also need to stick to a consistent refinishing schedule every few years, filling in the gaps with specialty wood cleaners.
+You also need to follow a consistent refinishing schedule every few years, filling in the gaps with specialty cleaners.
 The more time you invest in maintenance, the longer your floors will last.

 Engineered Wood Flooring

-Engineered wood offers you the timeless look and resilience of hardwood without the extra maintenance.
-Typically, it uses a layer of real hardwood bonded over a plywood substrate.
-While it's less likely to warp than true hardwood, it sounds more hollow to walk on and can't be refinished more than once.
+Engineered wood gives you the aesthetic of hardwood without the strict maintenance.
+They use a plywood foundation with a layer of real hardwood on top – ultimately cutting your costs.
+While it's more resistant to warping versus true hardwood, it sounds more hollow to walk on and can't be refinished more than once.

 Laminate Flooring